crypto101/book/src/stream-ciphers.rst

 *stronger* one.
 Secret information should not be used when not required.
 Precisely because if the secret is supposed to be secret, the algorithm may very well treat it as non-secret, as is the case here.
-Plenty of systems exist where it is okay to use a secret when not required.
-In some cases you may get a stronger system.
-Though it depends on what you are doing.
+There *are* plenty of systems where it is okay to use a secret where it isn't required.
+In some cases you might even get a stronger system as a result, but the point is that it is not generally true, and depends on what you're doing.

 CBC bit flipping attacks
 ~~~~~~~~~~~~~~~~~~~~~~~~